Skip to content

 Example response

-If the request succeed, the internal message identifier are returned to the caller like this:
+If the request succeeds, the internal message identifier is returned to the caller like this:

 1